repl-acement/editors/README.md

 ## Novelty
 We are following the spirit of the original `codeq` project with a complete representation of the code as data in a graph.

 It's not stored as text nor in files and directories.
-Instead, it is stored in the `Asami` graph DB.
+Instead, it is stored in graph DB.
+Options include `Asami` and `XTDB` among others.

 If that has you sweating, quickly go and see [#Interoperability](#interoperability)